 How to Apply

-• government agencies,
+• government agencies;

-• nonprofits,
+• nonprofits;

-• colleges and universities,
+• colleges and universities;

-• faith-based institutions,
+• faith-based institutions;

-• technical and professional schools, or
+• technical and professional schools; or

 • for-profit businesses.

-Individuals may not apply for a grant.
+Individuals may not apply for a grant or stipend.

-One organization may have up to three grants at any one time.
-This does not include stipends.
+One organization may have up to three TCDD grants at any one time.
+This does not include TCDD stipends.
 Grantees having three current grants with at least one ending within six months after the deadline to respond to the RFA may still apply.

 • be responsive to all RFA requirements;

-• be signed by an authorized official in each place a signature is required; and
+• be signed by an authorized official in each place a signature is required;

-• include completion of all sections of the required forms.
+• include completion of all sections of the required forms;

 The required forms consist of multiple sections: